 In recent years, semiological studies at French universities have entrenched themselves, which has allowed Groensteen to expand upon his theses.
-In 2011, he released another text, Comics and Narration23.
+In 2011, he released another text, Comics and Narration.
 However, despite the title, the author does not move from a semiological to a narratological perspective.
 The narrative theories that he evokes are still the classic French theses in the spirit of Genette.
 Groensteen does not insist that the medium of comics uses a specific kind of narrative, a specifically graphic form of narrative.
 Instead, he deems the narrative in comics to be connected only to the text.
-The scholar contrasts it with a monstration, telling a story through showing it24.
-According to him, it is an ontological term different from narrative and typical
+The scholar contrasts it with a monstration, telling a story through showing it.
+According to him, it is an ontological term different from narrative and typical of various media using visual signs.
+In Comics and Narration, Groensteen again focuses on technical methods of constructing a narrative in comics, describing issues such as abstract comics, the way in which frames are placed on a page as a figure of speech counterpart, ways in which the narrator can exist, as well as various speaking subjects in comics

-20 T. Groensteen, The System of Comics, trans.
-B. Beaty, N. Nguyen, Jackson 2007.
+&lt;sup>20 T. Groensteen, The System of Comics, trans.
+B. Beaty, N. Nauven, Jackson 2007.